davidhewing/twitch-recorder/README.md

 ### Quality options

 Available options depend on the stream, which can be checked by running `streamlink`.
 Options: best, 1080p, 720p, 480p, 360p, etc. **best** selects the highest available.

-### NOTE
-The auth-token needs to be updated monthly.
-Streamlink is using a different Twitch API than the application API.
-Once a fix is found, this may no longer be required.